IdanCGit/Adapting-Deep-Neural-Networks---Machine-Learning-course/README.md

 ### YOLOv5
 YOLOv5 is mainly an object detection model, but it also has classification models like: YOLOv5s-cls.
 To train the model on a custom dataset, such as the Oxford 102 flowers dataset in this task, I used the classify/train.py, and the testing was made using the classify/val.py.
-The pretrained model I used was YOLOv5s-cls model.
-I chose this model out of the 5 they have as it showed a good tradeoff between accuracy (on ImageNet), size (params) and runtime.

 *YOLOv5-cls' results*
 <p align="center">